Mausy5043/domog/README.md

 ## Execution
 After installation the daemons start up automagically.
 Data stored in the MySQL database by the data gatherers of [domod](https://github.com/Mausy5043/domod.git) is retrieved and graphed.
 The graphs and the accompanying webpage are pushed to the [Grav-based](https://getgrav.org/) website.
+This version queries the MySQL database in batches on every update.
+Graphs are made with `gnuplot`.

 ## Attribution
 The python code for the daemons is based on previous work by